Updated: Jan 19

 Determine the modules that were excluded from testing.

 Determine the modules with higher risk.

 Determine the modules with low risk.

-This is the place to provide some statistics about the number of defects found during the testing effort, the information should help the readers to understand the test execution results.
+This is the place to provide statistics about the number of defects found during the testing effort; the information should help the readers understand the test execution results.

 Make sure that your report covers the following statistics:

-The Number of defects divided based on their severity (Blocker, Critical, Major, etc.).
+The Number of defects is divided based on their severity (Blocker, Critical, Major, etc.).

 A total number of defects found during the version and per each testing cycle.

 Defects that were not fixed in the current version (Deferred to future version).

 How many bugs are not resolved and deferred to future versions?